Counteracting short-sightedness with children's spectacles

 How do I recognise if my child needs spectacles?

 In general, it is recommended by opticians and ophthalmologists to have the statutory health and medical check-ups carried out.
-An eye test is also carried out within the framework of the U7a health check at the end of their third year.
-Another test that indicates any visual impairments is performed during the enrolment examination.

 If you have the feeling that your child may need a pair of spectacles, you should watch out for the following distinctive features: